zalepa/advent-of-code-2021/README.md

 Fairly straightfoward implementation.
 Difficulties included remembering the term arithemtic sequence for part 2 and choosing the value of `@max` (still may not have chosen it right).

+# Day 8
+Part 1 was straightforward counting, but part 2 was a bit of a mess.
+Took a bit of time to make sense of the actual problem statement and then some trial and error until arriving at a more graphical interpreation of the problem.
+After that, things wrapped up pretty quickly.